calebS24/ZypherFit-Ecommerce/README.md

 - **For Users:**
   - Browse products and add them to your cart.
   - Create an account or log in for personalized features.
-  - Complete orders securely through the checkout process.
+  - Complete orders securely throughout the checkout process.

 - **For Admins:**
   - Use the admin panel to manage inventory, orders, and user data.